Kong/docs.konghq.com/app/_includes/md/kgo/konnect-entities-prerequisites.md

 ```

 Having that in place, you will be able to reference the `gateway-control-plane` in your {{site.konnect_product_name}} entities as their parent.
 {% endif %}

+{% if include.create_network %}
+### Create a Network

+To use this CRD, you will need a `Network`.
+For detailed instructions, see the [Create Cloud Gateways Network](/gateway-operator/latest/guides/konnect-entities/cloud-gateways-network/) document.

+If you have already created a network, you can refer to it by name later in this guide.
+{% endif %}

 {% unless include.disable_accordian %}